I’m Nicole Hao, a MEng student in Computer Science at Cornell University. Previously, I received my B.A. in Mathematics from Cornell in Dec 2024.

 My engineering projects focus on business and finance, specifically, using AI to improve productivity and workflows.

-• LeadGen.AI
+LeadGen.AI

 An AI-powered sales search & outreach platform for targeted B2B leads based on your ideal customer profile.
-The system automates finding and qualifying sales leads by researching industry events and trade associations where potential customers might be present. ⭐ Check out the new Demo and loom walkthrough
+The system automates finding and qualifying sales leads by researching industry events and trade associations where potential customers might be present. ⭐ Check out the new Demo and loom walkthrough -

-• Cornell AI Innovation Lab Projects
+Cornell AI Innovation Lab Projects

-• AI Engineering at Ascot Group
+AI Engineering at Ascot Group

-At Ascot Group, an international specialty reinsurance company, I prototyped a system that scores broker submissions on a 1–5 scale based on profitability and win-rate indicators, and fine-tuned NLP models to extract structured data from unstandardized PDF loss runs.
+At Ascot Group, an international specialty reinsurance company, I developed AI-driven tools to improve decision-making for underwriters.
+I built a machine learning system that scores broker submissions on a 1–5 scale based on profitability and win-rate indicators, and fine-tuned NLP models to extract structured data from unstandardized PDF loss runs.
+Through this work, I witnessed firsthand the inefficiencies that arise from complex, manual processes in the financial industry.
+This experience deepened my interest in building AI systems that simplify workflows and reduce operational overhead.

 Talks & Presentations